History of Wiltshire: Notable churches

-Early English architecture is illustrated by Salisbury Cathedral, its purest and most beautiful example; and, on a smaller scale, at Amesbury, Bishops Cannings, Boyton, Collingbourne Kingston, Downton and Potterne.
+Early English architecture is illustrated by Salisbury Cathedral and, on a smaller scale, at Amesbury, Bishops Cannings, Boyton, Collingbourne Kingston, Downton and Potterne.

-Bishopstone has the finest Decorated church in the county, with a curious external cloister and unique south chancel doorway, recessed beneath a stone canopy.
-Mere, close to the borders of Dorset and Somerset, is interesting not only for its Perpendicular church, but also for a medieval chantry, used as a schoolhouse by William Barnes, the Dorset poet.
+Mere, close to the borders of Dorset and Somerset, has a medieval chantry, used as a schoolhouse by William Barnes, the Dorset poet.

 Secular architecture

 Castles

 The castles of Wiltshire have been almost entirely swept away.
 At Old Sarum, Marlborough and Devizes only a few vestiges are left in remnant walls and vaults.
 Castle Combe and Trowbridge castles have long been demolished, and of Ludgershall castle only a small fragment survives.
 The ruins of Wardour castle, standing in a richly wooded park near Tisbury, date from the 14th century, and consist of a hexagonal outer wall of great height, enclosing an open court; two towers overlook the entrance.